piotrfutymski/Hartree-Fock-App-Linux/README.md

 *name LiH *
 *plain yz *
 ```
 You can change/add nucleons and positions.
-Choose from: [ H He Li Be B C N O F Ne ]
+Choose from: [ H He Li Be B C N O F Ne ].
+All positions are in angstroms.